howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 The `context` argument is a plain JavaScript object that every resolver in the resolver chain can read from and write to.
 Thus, it is basically a means for resolvers to communicate.
 A really helpful feature is that you can already write to the `context` at the moment when the GraphQL server itself is being initialized.

-This means that we can attach an instance of Prisma Client to the `context` when initializing the server and then access is from inside our resolvers via the `context` argument!
+This means that we can attach an instance of Prisma Client to the `context` when initializing the server and then access it from inside our resolvers via the `context` argument!

 That's all a bit theoretical, so let's see how it looks in action 💻